satish-shrestha-4u/goexplore_kpi_dashboard_market_analysis/bigquery/README.md

 This folder contains the SQL queries and notes related to BigQuery for the GoExplore KPI dashboard and market analysis project.

-The queries were used to calculate business KPIs, prepare data for dashboarding, and answer the main business questions using SQL.
+The queries were used to calculate business KPIs, prepare data for dashboards, and answer the main business questions using SQL.

 ## Analysis Areas